ML-project-Fake-COVID/Project-Machine-Learning-CAPP/README.md

 data_consolidation: This folder contains the original consolidated labeled and unlabeled datasets.
 - consolidated_version2.csv --> this csv is used to train the machine learning models.
 - covid_user_info.csv --> this csv is used to predict labels under the best-trained model.
+- covid_tweets.py --> Used the twint package to scrape user-related profile information for accounts that tweeted about COVID-19

 Data_Cleaning: This folder contains a Jupyter Notebook which unifies and cleans the datasets.
 - data_cleaning.ipynb --> this Jupyter notebook cleans the 'consolidated_version2.csv' and 'covid_user_info.csv' transforming all the columns into features to train our models.
 After run this notebook will be created two new csv files: